kantord/headson/README.md

     style Serialization fill:transparent,stroke:transparent
 ```

-Footnotes
+## Footnotes
-- [1] Optimized tree representation: An arena-style tree stored in flat, contiguous buffers.
+- <sup><b>[1]</b></sup> <b>Optimized tree representation</b>: An arena-style tree stored in flat, contiguous buffers.
 Each node records its kind and value plus index ranges into shared child and key arrays.
 Arrays are ingested with a cap on kept elements while still tracking total lengths; objects record their property counts.
 This enables accurate omission info later and minimizes pointer chasing.
-- [2] Priority order: Nodes are scored so previews surface representative structure and values first.
+- <sup><b>[2]</b></sup> <b>Priority order</b>: Nodes are scored so previews surface representative structure and values first.
 Earlier array items are preferred (or the tail when configured), object properties are ordered by key, and strings expand by grapheme with early characters prioritized over very deep expansions.
-- [3] Choose top N nodes (binary search): Iteratively picks N so that the rendered preview fits within the character budget, looping between “choose N” and a render attempt to converge quickly.
+- <sup><b>[3]</b></sup> <b>Choose top N nodes (binary search)</b>: Iteratively picks N so that the rendered preview fits within the character budget, looping between “choose N” and a render attempt to converge quickly.
-- [4] Render attempt: Serializes the currently included nodes using the selected template.
+- <sup><b>[4]</b></sup> <b>Render attempt</b>: Serializes the currently included nodes using the selected template.
 Omission summaries and per-file section headers appear in display templates (pseudo/js); the json template stays strict JSON with no annotations.
-- [5] Output preview string: Fits the budget when possible; if even the smallest valid preview exceeds it, returns the minimal valid preview.

 ## License